arahi7860/mongo-intro/readme.md

 - collections are analogous to tables in relational databases
 - does **NOT** require its documents to have the same schema
-- documents stored in a collection must have a unique `_id` field that acts as a primary key
+- each document stored in a collection must have a unique `_id` field that acts as a primary key

 Great, now that we have a high level understanding of what Mongo is and what purpose it serves, let's look at how to use it!